datacommonsorg/docsite/api/rest/stat_series.md

 </div>

-### Example 4: Retrieve the distrubtion of naloxone in Miami-Dade County in grams.
+### Example 4: Retrieve the distrubtion of the drug naloxone in Miami-Dade County in grams.

 <div>

 {% tabs log %}

-{% tab log curl %}
+{% tab log GET Request %}

 ```bash
 curl --request GET \